Valmarelox/rotatelogs/README.md

 ## Rotation Logic

 Rotation occurs when **any** of these conditions are met:
+- SIGHUP signal is received (default behavior)
-- File size exceeds the `--size` limit
+- File size exceeds the `--size` limit (when > 0)
-- Number of lines exceeds the `--lines` limit
+- Number of lines exceeds the `--lines` limit (when specified)
-- SIGHUP signal is received
 - `--rotate` flag is used on startup

+**Note**: By default, no automatic rotation occurs.
+Logs accumulate indefinitely until manually rotated via SIGHUP or the `--rotate` flag.

 ## Building